VouDoo/MyRemoteManager/README.md

 ### Invoke your connection

-To connect to your remote host, run:
+To connect to a remote host, use `Invoke-MyRMConnection`.
+For instance:

 ```powershell
 Invoke-MyRMConnection Perseverance